nerves-keyboard/xebow/README.md

 The keybow uses a Raspberry Pi Zero WH, so the target would be `rpi0`.
-However, to better support all the keybow features that xebow uses, a custom target has been setup called `kebow` that you will need to use instead.
+However, to better support all the keybow features that xebow uses, a custom target has been setup called `keybow` that you will need to use instead.
 To build and burn the firmware:

-    $ export MIX_TARGET=kebow
+    $ export MIX_TARGET=keybow
     $ mix deps.get
     $ mix firmware